Fandom: "Law & Order", "NYPD Blue"

 see somebody like us-- but her kind...
 I read the papers, that boy up in

 Wyoming and the soldier in Kentucky..."
 Her voice trailed away.
-"I guess
+"I

 I just don't understand it.
 Of course, my momma said the same thing